View of a suspension bridge and Grey Glacier

 ☝ Accommodations Francés Sector - Cuernos Sector

-Both Francés and Cuernos are sectors with the smallest and coziest accommodations in the park, as they are not easily accessible.
-The Chileno Sector is assigned when the Francés Sector is full, especially if you are traveling in high season.
-The Chileno Sector only has camping and has an additional cost.
+Francés and Cuernos sectors have the smallest yet coziest accommodations in the park.
+This is because they are not easily accessible sites.
+The Chileno Sector is assigned when the Francés Sector is full, especially if traveling in high season.
+The Chileno Sector also only features a campsite at an additional cost.

 DAY 7 Central Sector Trekking

-Total approximate time: 6:00 hours from Francés Sector / 4:30 hours to Cuernos Sector.
+Total approximate time: 6 hours from Francés Sector / 4.5 hours to Cuernos Sector

 Francés Sector - Cuernos

-As we have already said, after a hard day comes a softer day.
-So you can take this day easy.
-It is an easy route, with only a small initial slope of 655 ft.
-(200 m) when leaving the Cuernos Sector.
+As previously mentioned, a hard day of trekking is usually followed by a calm day.
+So, take it easy on day seven.
+Today’s route is not too challenging, with a small initial slope of 655 ft (200 m) when leaving the Cuernos Sector.

-The rest of the day is very flat until you reach the small descent that takes you to the Central Sector.
-Enjoy the day and the views of the Cuernos del Paine on one side and the Nordenskjöld Lake on the other.
+The remainder of the day is very flat until reaching the small descent leading to the Central Sector.
+Enjoy the day and the views of the Cuernos del Paine on one side and Lake Nordenskjöld on the other.

 Central Sector

-When you reach the Central Sector you will notice that both the campsite and the refuge are larger, similar to the Paine Grande Sector.
-Both sectors are the entrance gates to the park.
-You will have the chance to meet many travelers, enjoy the large common areas, and of course, once again, one of the liveliest bars on the route.
+When reaching the Central Sector, you’ll notice that both the campsite and refuge are large, similar to the Paine Grande Sector; both sectors serve as entrances to the national park.
+As a consequence of its centrality, you’ll have the chance to meet many travelers, relax in the large common areas, and of course enjoy one of the liveliest bars on the route.

 DAY 8 Base Torres Trekking